Why Do I need to use a Safari Tour Operator in Uganda? – why not do It for me?

 My answer reflected the country we live and work in – “As long as Uganda is chaotic, confusing, ever-changing, bureaucratic.
-A country where online requests are often ignored. and gorilla and chimpanzee permits are hard to obtain “Travelers – Tourists, Safari Goers will need and use a Tour Operator such as Kabiza Wilderness Safaris.”
+A country where online requests are often ignored.
+And gorilla and chimpanzee permits are hard to obtain “Travelers – Tourists, Safari Goers will need and use a Tour Operator such as Kabiza Wilderness Safaris.”

 A self-planned safari without a local Tour Operator or a local driver-guide is a disaster in the making.
-Add to that self-drive, and you have the script for another Vacation Disaster comedy movie, except for this time, you are not watching but starring in it.
+Add to that self-drive, and you have the script for another Vacation Disaster comedy movie, except this time, you are not watching but starring in it.

 Do I need to use a Safari Tour Operator in Uganda?

 10-Reasons why you need a Safari Tour Operator for your Safari in Uganda

 1. A Tour Operator will save you time & frustrations that come with Self-Planning a Safari: